deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 Solve the note puzzle to get the combination.

 Open the `padlock` at the `drawer` using the combination.
 Find the `diary`.
 Read the `diary`.

-Go to the `LIVING_ROOM` and [talk to *REBECA*](dialogs/rebeca2.md).
+Go to the `LIVING_ROOM`. *CALVIN* is gone.
+[Talk to *REBECA*](dialogs/rebeca2.md).

 #### PUZZLE 2.2: Getting the phone back

-Go into the `KITCHEN` and look through the `hatch`.
-The scene is switched to `LIVING_ROOM` with *MARJORIE* looking through the hatch.
+Go into the `KITCHEN` and look through the `kitchen_hatch`.
+The scene is switched to `LIVING_ROOM` with *MARJORIE* looking through the `living_room_hatch`.
 Wait for the right moment to snatch the `smartphone` out of *REBECA*s `pocket`.

 #### PUZZLE 2.3: Finding the wifi router

-Turn on the `smartphone`, it shows no mobile connection, but an accessible wifi.
+Turn on the `smartphone`.
+Switch to `CLOSEUP_SMARTPHONE`, it shows no mobile connection, but an accessible wifi.
 Connecting to it requires a password though.

 The wifi signal display is set to 2 of 4 bars in the `KITCHEN` and the `LIVING ROOM`.
 It shows 3 of 4 bars in the `HALL` and the `BEDROOM`.
 It shows 4 of 4 bars in the `UPPER HALL`.

-Looking at the `smartphone` and selecting the wifi signal in the  `UPPER HALL`  reveals a `loose_board`.
+Looking at the `smartphone` and selecting the wifi signal in the  `UPPER HALL`  reveals a `upper_hall_loose_board`.
 It can be pried loose using a `knife` from the `KITCHEN`.
-Under the `loose_board` the `wifi_router` is revealed.
-When turning it around, a wifi password is revealed.
+Under the `upper_hall_loose_board` the `upper_hall_wifi_router` is revealed.
+Using it switches to `CLOSEUP_WIFI_ROUTER` When turning it around, a wifi password is revealed.

 *SFX: mobile keyboard sounds while typing the following*

-Entering into the `smartphone` doesn't work though.
+Entering the password as-is into the `smartphone` doesn't work though.

-In the `trash_can` in the `KITCHEN` you find the `password_note`, which, combined with the password under the `wifi_router`,  reveals the actual wifi password.
-Enter it in the `smartphone` to connect to the wifi.
+In the `kitchen_trash_can` you find the `password_note`, which, mentally combined with the password under the `upper_hall_wifi_router`,  reveals the actual wifi password.
+Enter it into the `smartphone` to connect to the wifi.

 > *MARJORIE*
 >
 > There.
 Now, let's see what happened to Jacob Grimes. (pause)
 >
-> (to herself) Grimes, Grimes, Gri- Jacob Grimes.
+> (to herself) Grimes, Grimes, Gri...
+Jacob Grimes.
 There you are.
 A New York Standard article from eighteen years ago.
 >
-> (reading) "Jacob Grimes, witness in the La Famiglia trial on the murder of Yared Mike Getahun, was found dead this Thursday afternoon while in (stops) witness protection of the New York police."
+> (reading) "Jacob Grimes, witness in the La Famiglia trial on the murder of Yared Mike Getahun, was found dead this Thursday afternoon while in (stops) witness protection of the New York Police."
 >
 > (puts down the `smartphone` briefly, then continues to read)
 >
-> "His body was found in his bedroom, where he apparently hung himself.
-'We can only assume, that the pressure and stress of the events took more to him than was apparent to us.
-I deeply regret that we couldn't foresee this and helped Jacob more', said (stops) Detective Calvin Andrews."
+> "His body was found in his bedroom, where he apparently had hung himself.
+'We can only assume, that the pressure and stress of the events affected him more than we realized.
+I deeply regret that we couldn't foresee this and help Jacob more', says (stops) Detective Calvin Andrews."

 *MARJORIE*  puts down the `smartphone`.
 Blackout.

 ### DAY 2 - AFTERNOON - LIVING ROOM

-*MUSIC: *BRIANNA* theme.
+*MUSIC: Brianna theme.
 Soft, calming*

 *MARJORIE* sits on the sofa with *BRIANNA*. *BRIANNA*'s open suitcase lies on the couch table, *BRIANNA* opened a big folder on her lap. *MARJORIE* is nervous.